AnnMarieW/dash-app-gallery/CONTRIBUTING.md

 ## Requirements for new apps

-Every app should have a graph or a Dash DataTable, a callback, and a maximum of 150 lines of code.
+Every app should have a graph or a Dash Ag Grid, a callback, and a maximum of 150 lines of code.

    <details>
      <summary>Please include any of the following graphs into your app:</summary>